 In this study, I desire to provide you with a greater understanding of the Greek verb that Jesus uses: “You are.”
 It is not an imperative command; it is an indicative verb.
 This is a very important and necessary distinction to make as we seek to better understand what the Bible means by what it says.
 Such precision leads to proper, God-glorifying application to one’s life.

 My prayer is that the meaning of this passage will become increasingly clear as you study what follows.

-FOR ONE TO ISOLATE JESUS’ SALT AND LIGHT STATEMENTS AND UTILIZE THEM IN WAYS AS IF HE WERE COMMANDING HIS FOLLOWERS TO BE “SALT AND LIGHT” WITH NO REFERENCE OR CONSIDERATION TO WHAT PRECEDES THE SUMMARY STATEMENTS IS TO MISS THE CRUX OF THE PASSAGE.
+FOR ONE TO ISOLATE JESUS’ SALT AND LIGHT STATEMENTS AND UTILIZE THEM AS IF HE WERE COMMANDING HIS FOLLOWERS TO BE “SALT AND LIGHT” WITH NO REFERENCE OR CONSIDERATION TO WHAT PRECEDES THE SUMMARY STATEMENTS IS TO MISS THE CRUX OF THE PASSAGE

 II.
 SEVEN REQUIRED ATTITUDES 5:1-9

 When Jesus saw the crowds, He went up on the mountain; and after He sat down, His disciples came to Him.
 He opened His mouth and began to teach them, saying . . .

 During the time of Christ there were four prevalent religionists that focused on things other than what Jesus mentions here: an emphasis on the inner man, one’s attitudes.
 Notice these four groups and their parallels to today: